-Kerala Truly God`s Own Country, with luxuriant foliage and wildlife, sea vistas and backwater idylls, as well as rich heritage, delectable cuisine and Ayurveda, Kerala is balm for both body and soul.
+Kerala Truly God`s Own Country, with luxuriant foliage and wildlife, sea vistas and backwater idylls, as well as rich heritage, delectable cuisine and Ayurveda, Kerala, is a balm for both body and soul.

 Munnar Hill Haven

 Rolling hills, dotted with tea plantations— Munnar promises to take your breath away at first sight.
 Situated at the confluence of three mountain streams—Mudrapuzha, Nallathanni and Kundala, this beautiful hill station was once the summer resort of the British government in south India.
 Munnar is one of the must-visits of a traveller’s itinerary while exploring Kerala, and for very good reason.
 It has vast expanses of tea gardens, offering a soothing balm of greenery for the eyes.
 And if one were to be curious to learn more about Munnar’s tea legacy, there is also a tea museum in Nallathanni estate of Tata Tea that is worth a visit.
 Munnar has the highest peak in south India—Anamudi Peak.
 Located inside the Eravikulam National Park, it stands tall at 2,700 m and is a great trekking destination.
 In fact, the national park in itself is a must-visit because of the sheer variety of natural splendour on display—it’s home to the endangered Nilgiri Tahr or Nilgiri Ibex and some rare species of butterflies.
 Once every 12 years, the hill slopes in the park get covered in carpets of blue when the exotic Neelakurunji blooms.